Cushioning the double-tax blow: The section 962 election

 - Imposes second layer of tax; could increase effective rate after distribution

-- Distribution not eligible for qualified dividend treatment available to the shareholder of the C Corporation, unless paid by a qualified foreign corporation
+- Distribution may not be eligible for qualified dividend treatment available to the shareholder of the C Corporation, unless paid by a qualified foreign corporation

 The section 962 election may be a valuable tool in softening or deferring the double-tax blow of being a U.S. shareholder in a foreign business – but careful consideration should be used before making the election.
 Depending on the specific circumstances, using section 962 could result in an individual paying a greater effective rate of tax on their foreign earnings once they have been repatriated.
-The election is administratively simpler than forming an actual intermediary corporation, simply requiring a statement to be included with an individual tax filing, but does not offer the same level of benefit in mitigating the impact of GILTI.
-The right choice will vary depending on each taxpayer’s unique circumstances and needs, consulting your tax professional or advisor to discuss your specific situation.
+The election is administratively simpler than forming an actual intermediary corporation, but subtle differences in distribution ordering and other rules could cause it to provide different tax outcomes which may need to be modeled in advance.
+The availability of the section 962 election may also impact the value of a GILTI high-tax exclusion election.
+The right choice will vary depending on each taxpayer’s unique circumstances and needs.
+A taxpayer considering making this election should consult his or her tax professional or advisor to discuss his or her specific situation.

 2 IRC section 951A(a)